8573/irc-bot.rs/README.md

       # To be authorized as an administrator of the bot, this user will only
       # need have the nickname "c74d":
       - nick: c74d

-There is currently no way to specify in the configuration file which channels the bot should join (this should be fixed), but one can send commands such as `join #botters-test` to the bot in one-to-one messaging (more commonly called "query").

 [YAML]: <https://en.wikipedia.org/wiki/YAML>
 ["Ferris"]: <http://www.rustacean.net>